flyx/Nova-TeX-Suite/README.md

 The document structure only includes numbered headings, i.e. headings like `\section*` (LaTeX) or `\subject` (ConTeXt) are not shown.
 Heading titles are constructed from textual content until a command is encountered – so if your section title starts with `\textit`, the displayed title in the outline will be empty.

+There is an issue matcher defined for lualatex output, however it does not work for unknown reasons.

 ## Possible improvements